 I am currently unable to offer psychotherapy for clients who are unable to use language.
 However, I am developing this service for the future.

 I am a psychotherapist.
-This means I cannot diagnose LD/ASD.
+This means I cannot diagnose learning disabilities or neurodivergence.
 Whilst waiting lists for assessments can seem long it is important that a diagnosis is arranged by a trained, qualified professional.

-I am not able to cure Learning Disabilities or Autistic Spectrum Disorder.
+I am not able to cure Learning Disabilities or Neurodivergence.
 Please seek expert advice from a reliable source before agreeing to any course of treatment/therapy that claims it can do this.
-There are people/organisations that make claims about being able to 'cure' people with ASD or LD diagnoses.
+There are people/organisations that make claims about being able to 'cure' people with ND or LD diagnoses.
 Some of these organisations have done harm to people and others have exploited people and families.
 Before committing time or money to anyone offering a 'cure' it is recommended you talk to your family GP.